opea-project/GenAIExamples/CodeGen/docker-composer/xeon/README.md

 export BACKEND_SERVICE_ENDPOINT="http://${host_ip}:6666/v1/codegen"
 ```

-Note: Please replace with `host_ip` with you external IP address, do not use localhost.
+Note: Please replace the `host_ip` with you external IP address, do not use `localhost`.

-### Start all the services Docker Containers
+### Start the Docker Containers for All Services

 ```bash
 cd GenAIExamples/CodeGen/docker-composer/xeon
 docker compose -f docker_compose.yaml up -d
 ```

-### Validate Microservices
+### Validate the MicroServices and MegaService

 1. TGI Service